Process-Point-Technologies-Corporation/vlm-ppe-analysis-toolkit/README.md

 - `scripts/`:
   - `setup_env.sh`: Bash script for setting up the development environment on Unix-based systems.
   - `setup_env.bat`: Batch script for setting up the development environment on Windows systems.
+- `src/`: Includes python codes to run Qwen2 and Ovis 1.6 model code for analyzing the images.
+- `utils/`: Includes python scripts which can be used for other tasks, like downloading models and etc.
 - `README.md`: The project's main documentation file, which you're reading now.
+- `INSTALL_OLLAMA_GUIDE.md`: Presents the guide on how to install Ollama.
 - `requirements.txt`: Lists the Python dependencies needed to set up the development environment.

 ## Getting Started